All Episodes

 Blessings to you.

-Yes, and other than that, people, if you're looking for me, you can also keep an eye on the OG poet.
+And other than that, people, if you're looking for me, you can also keep an eye on the OG poet because I do poetry, y'all, and I'm fierce.

 He is.

-I've heard him do, I've heard him do some last time we were in your car right before you dropped us off.
+Last time we were in your car right before you dropped us off, he did a couple for us.

-Um, maybe we'll have you come back and do some next time.
+Maybe we'll have you come back and do some next time.

-Yeah, other than that, people, y'all know how to contact me.
+Other than that, people, y'all know how to contact me.

 And if you want me to come do some poetry, I got some for y'all.

-You know, and that people can, but uh there's just nobody better.
+You know, and that people can.

-If you want to have an experience in Columbia, South Carolina, that I don't think there could be a better one.
+If you want to have an experience in Columbia, South Carolina, I don't think there could be a better one.

 Nah, I got y'all.

-We're gonna have a good time.
+We're going to have a good time.

 Than with this man right here.